 Having a Staten Island family law attorney to represent you and provide you with guidance can greatly benefit your case.
-Call (718) 557-9137 to schedule your free family law consultation today.
+Call (718) 557-9137 to schedule your free initial divorce consultation today.

 At Casella & Casella LLP, I have more than 14 years of experience to use to your advantage.
 I am highly knowledgeable about the requirements for nullifying a marriage.
 I can meet with you to go over the details of your case to determine if you have grounds for an annulment.

 An annulment may be possible if you can prove that your marriage was not valid in the first place.
 If the marriage was illegal in any way, it is considered a “void marriage” and can be nullified.
 These include instances of incest, when a former spouse is still living, or if there was any coercion, fraud, or incapacity involved.

 Marriages that are not automatically void require a court’s judgement.
 The court may also deny a request for annulment, in which case a traditional divorce will be necessary to formally end the marriage.

 Having quality legal representation is important in any annulment.
 As an experience Staten Island family law attorney the people of New York trust, I am committed to protecting your rights and addressing your concerns.